-That is too late for the course.
+Waiting for the overview to emerge is too late for the course.
+Therefore this post.

 Let us first look at what we use in the bachelor’s MA2 course.
-During the course, we use the Dutch NEN 2634 phasing of projects (first scheme)and a scheme of the BNA, the Dutch architects, and the engineer’s association (second scheme).
+During the course, we used the Dutch NEN 2634 phasing of projects (first scheme)and a scheme of the BNA, the Dutch architects, and the engineer’s association (second scheme).

 The schemes are partly similar but also different.
 We recognize initiative, project definition, design stages, preparation for construction, and execution.
 The NEN scheme adds extra steps, has thirteen stages, and considers a more extended period.
 We see delivery, refit, operation, and even demolition as project phases.
 The BNA’s scheme seems more related to the work of architects, perhaps the reason why demolition is not in.
 BNA takes several procurement moments into account.
 The NEN only mentions one procurement stage.
 BNA also shows the process of permit application as a stage or as part of the timeline, which the NEN lacks.
 The schemes also use different words for the same thing words like “technical design” and “building specifications”.